 The family photo above, in all it’s silly, beautiful glory, is tangible evidence of the intangible – my heart and soul.
 Wrapped up in the three people that I do life and love and crazy with every single day.
-The only person not seen here is Jesus.
-He is what holds me and us all together and in actuality, He’s as evident here as any of us.
-Because without Him, we wouldn’t be “us” at all.

 God used this family to save me from myself – and gave me a second chance at life with Him, through them.
-He’s also given me a heart to share through My Pen and My Lens the glory He reveals everyday on this farm we get to call home.
-This online space will be an outlet for me to share the mostly light-hearted (and sometimes heavy-weight), parts of this journey we call life.
+He’s also given me a heart to share through My Pen and Lens the glory He reveals everyday on this farm we get to call home.
+This online space is an outlet for me to share the mostly light-hearted (and sometimes heavy-weight), parts of this journey we call life.

 I am beyond thrilled (if not altogether surprised) that you’ve stuck with me this far and I truly hope you’ll come back often to share in the journey with us – because if I’ve learned anything in my “thirty-something” years, our stories all matter and they are always better together.
 (Especially over a glass of sweet tea and a handful of lard-made-honey-and-butter-laden biscuits.)
 See you somewhere on the farm soon…

 “Merdie” (my accidental nickname that permanently stuck)